- We're hiring! Two postdoc positions open, check out the University or Turku's open vacancies and click on post ID 8484. Deadline is 4th Feb.

 Welcome to our lab website

 We are interested in understanding how integrins contribute to almost every step of cancer progression.
-Current projects focus on finding novel regulators of integrin activity, and endo/exosomal traffic, and on appreciating the mechanisms controlling tumour-stroma cross-talk, including how cancer cells sense key biophysical cues and how filopodia contribute to these processes.
+Current projects focus on finding novel regulators of integrin activity, and endo/exosomal traffic, and on appreciating the mechanisms controlling tumour-stroma cross-talk, including how cancer cells sense key biophysical cues.
 In addition, we are now using our expertise in these areas, combined with technological advances, to explore the role of integrin-mediated adhesions in maintaining stem cell pluripotency, a concept that is currently underappreciated.
 This is an exciting new area of research for our lab and one which we hope will lead to exciting discoveries.